 Questions We Ask When You Receive Care

 Is the Care Covered?

-Does the Care Meet Payment Determination Criteria?
 To get benefits, the care you get must be a covered treatment, service, or supply.
 See Chapter 4: Description of Benefits for a listing of covered treatments, services and supplies.